 Parents looking for an outstanding educational experience for their children frequently turn to independent schools because they provide advantages found nowhere else.
 These parents see their children succeed in many ways as they journey to school, on to college, and eventually to careers.

-Families in Illinois, Wisconsin, and Indiana are fortunate to have a wide array of independent schools available to them: the thirty-seven day and boarding schools that make-up the Lake Michigan Association of Independent Schools.
-These schools, which meet rigorous accreditation standards, provide parents with a chance to become involved in the life of the schools to be in touch with teachers on a regular basis, and to see their children get the individualized attention they need.
+Families in northern Illinois and northwest Indiana are fortunate to have a wide array of independent schools available to them: the thirty-five day and boarding schools that make-up the Lake Michigan Association of Independent Schools.
+These schools meet rigorous accreditation standards through the Independent Schools Association of the Central States (ISACS), provide parents with a chance to become involved in the life of the schools, to be in touch with teachers on a regular basis, and to see their children get the individualized attention they need.

 The advantages for independent school graduates come regardless of the economic or social status of their families, according to the National Educational Longitudinal Study conducted by the federal government’s National Center for Education Statistics.